rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Let's now examine the following questions:

 - What do people currently think about human gene-editing?
 Why?
+- How has what people have thought about human gene-editing changed?
+Why?
 - How is what people think / will think about human gene-editing important for humanity's future?

 ### [Today and the Last 7 Years](#last-seven-years)